All posts

 How much does bookkeeping cost for a non-resident LLC annually?

-Annual bookkeeping costs for a non-resident LLC range from approximately $1,844 to $4,944+ depending on the path. doola's all-in-one Business-in-a-Box plan costs $2,999/yr and includes bookkeeping, tax filing, Form 5472, and registered agent.
-Pilot Essentials ($99/mo) plus separate tax filing ($1,000/yr) and Form 5472 ($500) totals approximately $2,688–2,888/yr without registered agent.
-DIY with Xero or QuickBooks ($13–62/mo) plus CPA fees ($500–2,500+/yr) has the widest range depending on CPA pricing and transaction complexity.
+Roughly $1,844 to $4,944+ depending on the path. doola Business-in-a-Box: $2,999/yr all-in (bookkeeping, tax filing, Form 5472, registered agent).
+Pilot Essentials ($99/mo) plus tax filing ($1,000/yr) and Form 5472 ($500): ~$2,688-2,888/yr without registered agent.
+DIY (Xero or QuickBooks at $13-62/mo) plus CPA fees ($500-2,500+/yr): widest range depending on CPA pricing and how complicated your transactions are.

 What is the difference between doola bookkeeping and Pilot bookkeeping?